MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/navigation.md

 This example enables contextual page navigation, where navigating to the `details` route from the page for the `monkeys` route displays the `MonkeyDetailPage`.
 Similarly, navigating to the `details` route from the page for the `elephants` route displays the `ElephantDetailPage`.

 > [!IMPORTANT]
-> Currently, duplicate route names are permitted when using the `Routing.RegisterRoute` method, with the duplicate registration overwriting the previous registration.
+> An `ArgumentException` will be thrown if the `Routing.RegisterRoute` method attempts to register the same route to two or more different types.

 ## Perform navigation